Permanentfrost/SwissDataprotectionGuide/README.md

 # SwissDataprotectionGuide

-a clear and concise guide for SME and the Swiss Data protection law (DSG)
+This Guide is an attempt at a clear and concise guide for SME and the **Swiss** Data protection law (DSG).

-Initial Draft
+Main Questions that always come up:

+1. What is it?

+2. What do we need to do? (at a minimum)

+3. What are things to watch out for?

+Legal ressources are:

+**1. Datenschutzgesetz (DSG) / Official English Translation: Federal Act on Data Protection (FADP)**

+You can browse this in english on the following link https://www.fedlex.admin.ch/eli/cc/2022/491/en)

+**1. Datenschutzverordnung (DSV) / *Inofficial* English Translation: Data Protection Regulation (DPR)**

+You can browse this in german, french and italian on the following link https://www.fedlex.admin.ch/eli/oc/2022/568/de

+>[!WARNING]
+> Always note that English is not an official language of the Swiss Confederation.
+Even translations provided by the state are marked as *"for information purposes only without legal force."*

 # Swiss Data Protection Law (DSG) Guide